-Do you like your romance mixed with monsters or magic?
+Do you like your romance with a twist of monsters or magic?
 This is the list for you.
 Witches, ghosts, vampires, fae, and even a cat that controls minds (really!)
 If any of this is your jam, read on, because I enjoyed all of these novels, novellas, and short stories.
 I hope you find something new to read and adore here.
+(Disclosure: Amazon links are affiliate links.)